 Education Pathways allow refugees to travel from their country of asylum to a third country to pursue education and receive protection.

-At the end of 2022, there were 108.4 million forcibly displaced people worldwide as a result of persecution, conflict, violence, human rights violations and events seriously disturbing public order.
+At the end of May 2024, there were more than 120 million forcibly displaced people worldwide as a result of persecution, conflict, violence, human rights violations and events seriously disturbing public order.

 Million